-- · All COVID Officers will be on a WhatsApp Group to allow information to be spread more easily - · Training should still be conducted where possible in bubbles of 6 - · No more than 50% of each training session should involve contact - The test group need to isolate themselves as much as possible from all other members of the club or public in order to reduce the risk of contracting COVID-19
+- · Training should still be conducted where possible in bubbles of 6. - · No more than 40 minutes of each training session should involve contact. - The test group need to isolate themselves as much as possible from all other, members of the club or public in order to reduce the risk of contracting COVID-19.